Synesso/scala-stellar-sdk/README.md

 * `Try`s, not exceptions
 * `Future`s for all network operations
 * No builder patterns, just case classes
-* Explicit type hierarchies instead of generic classes with meaningful primitives
+* Explicit type hierarchies instead of meaningful primitives
+* Test coverage: Generative testing using scalacheck with the goal of 100% coverage
 * Perform network operations on the terminal through the scala console
-* Test coverage: Generative test with scalacheck with a goal of 100% coverage

 ## Installation